I have updated this post after having spent two years of close to full-time camping.

 - Six Moon Designs none of their tents are treated with flame retardants and they have many silicone nylon options (Silnylon) ($270-340)

-- TETON Mesa Canvas Tents, and the Sierra Canvas Tents do not contain flame retardants.
+- TETON Mesa Canvas Tents and the Sierra Canvas Tents do not contain flame retardants.
 The company has given contradictory info on whether ALTOS Backpacking Tents are FR-free ($100-$600)

 - The North Face all tents free of flame retardants as indicated by their chat (though it’s not clear that is accurate) ($150-$1000)

 Some canvas tents do not have flame retardants.